Freight Accessorials

 Q. How can I minimize the impact of freight accessorials on my costs?

 To minimize the impact of freight accessorials on your costs, it’s essential to communicate your requirements clearly to the carrier or logistics provider.
-Provide accurate and detailed information about the shipment’s characteristics, pickup and delivery locations, and special handling or service needs.
+Provide accurate and detailed information about the shipment’s characteristics, including pickup and delivery locations, as well as any special handling or service needs.
 Proper planning, coordination, and proactive communication can help reduce the need for additional services and associated charges.

 Remember, the specific freight accessorials and their terms can vary among carriers and logistics providers.
 It’s always recommended to consult with your service provider to understand their policies, charges, and potential negotiation options regarding freight accessorials.